Carson says ‘senior team’ staying in place despite shake-up speculation

 “I have 100 percent confidence in my campaign team.
 We have come a long way and accomplished great things together, and together we look forward to winning in Iowa and beyond.
 We are refining some operational practices and streamlining some staff assignments to more aptly match the tasks ahead, but my senior team remains in place with my full confidence, and they will continue to execute our campaign plan,” he said.

 Campaign manager Barry Bennett declined to make any immediate comment when told of Carson's remarks.
 "I'm getting ready to have a conversation with him.
 Why don't I have that conversation and call you back."

-The apparent rift between the candidate and his political team comes after his weeks-long slide in the polls.
-The political newcomer — a celebrated pediatric neurosurgeon — briefly surged to the top of the GOP field in October, riding public appeal for more anti-establishment candidates, while making headway with Christian and conservative voters.
+The apparent rift between the candidate and his political team comes after his weeks-long slide in preference polls.
+The political newcomer --a celebrated retired neurosurgeon -- briefly surged to the top of the GOP field in October, riding public appeal for more anti-establishment candidates, while making headway with Christian and conservative voters.

-Terrorist attacks in Paris and California shifted the focus of the race to foreign policy and national security, sometimes highlighting Carson's lack of experience.
-Another challenge: He is soft-spoken in a race dominated by media-savvy, tough-talking figures including real estate mogul Donald Trump and Texas Sen. Ted Cruz.
+Since then, terrorist attacks in Paris and California have shifted the focus of the race to foreign policy and national security, issues Carson had not initially prioritized as part of his campaign platform.
+Another challenge: He is soft-spoken in a race dominated by tough-talking figures including real estate mogul Donald Trump and Texas Sen. Ted Cruz.

 Then there is the internal disarray.
 Carson had raised $31 million by the end of September, more than any other Republican in the race, but he's outpaced the competition on spending -- mostly on fundraising costs rather than critical political infrastructure.